taszap/gitbook-workshop/README.md

 There are two ways to experience the tools: the Midjourney Bot, which you can use to generate images, and the web app at [https://www.midjourney.com/](https://www.midjourney.com/app/), where you can find a gallery of your own work and other users' creations.

-You can use our Midjourney Bot on our official Discord server ([https://discord.gg/midjourney](https://discord.gg/madjourney)) as well as on any other Discord server where it has been set up.
-If you wish to invite the bot to your own community, follow the instructions on this page: [Use madjourney on your own Discord Server](use-madjourney-on-your-own-discord-server.md).
+You can use our Midjourney Bot on our official Discord server ([https://discord.gg/midjourney](https://discord.gg/midjourney)) as well as on any other Discord server where it has been set up.
+If you wish to invite the bot to your own community, follow the instructions on this page: [Use midjourney on your own Discord Server](use-midjourney-on-your-own-discord-server.md).

 ## Code of Conduct